 The consequence of a thriving artistic community is not just a plethora of museums and stunning public art installations.
-Today the street art and graffiti scene in Chicago is alive and kicking more than ever before with new pieces popping up all over the city every week.
-Some of these are so esteemed that they’ve embedded themselves in the very fabric of Chicago and are now as much part of the Windy City’s identity as its iconic sculptures and landmarks.
+Today, Chicago’s street art and graffiti scene is alive and kicking more than ever.
+With new pieces popping up all over the city every week, there are Chicago murals that have embedded themselves in the fabric of this city.
+They are now as much part of Chicago’s identity as its iconic sculptures and landmarks.

-With more formality and respect from the local community street art has thrived in Chicago over the last decade.
-Today murals do more than just provide an extraordinary spectacle for our eyes.
+With more formality and respect from the local community, street art has thrived in Chicago over the last decade.
+Today, murals do more than provide an extraordinary spectacle for our eyes.
 They celebrate different heritages, fight for equality, pay homage to icons, and honor the heroes of society.

-We’ve rounded up the most unique piece of street art in Chicago created by both notable artists and up-and-coming talent.
-Here are our favorite murals and masterpieces in and around the Windy City.
+We’ve rounded up the most unique street art pieces in Chicago, created by notable artists and up-and-coming talent.
+Here are our favorite Chicago murals and masterpieces.

-The Greetings from Chicago mural is without a doubt one of the most recognizable pieces of street art in Chicago.
+The Greetings from Chicago mural is undoubtedly one of the most recognizable Chicago murals.
 Situated in Logan Square, it was the first official on-the-road ‘postcard mural’ by NYC graffiti artist Victor Ving and Ohio-born photographer Lisa Beggs.
-The fantastically talented duo have traveled across 20 states in their 24’ ft RV unveiling over 40 different postcard murals along the way.
+The fantastically talented duo have traveled across 20 states in their 24’ ft RV, unveiling over 40 different postcard murals.

-The couple spent days sleeping next to the Chicago mural in their RV, guarding the scaffolding at night while painting during the day.
-With the aim of utilizing their skills to bring colorful public murals to local communities their pieces often become highly Instagrammed and highly treasured parts of the city.
-The Greetings from Chicago mural is one of the most popular postcard murals to date and has brought hometown pride as well as a memorable landmark for visitors.
+The couple spent days sleeping beside the Chicago mural in their RV, guarding the scaffolding at night while painting during the day.
+To utilize their skills to bring colorful public murals to local communities, their pieces often become highly Instagrammed and highly treasured parts of the city.
+The Greetings from Chicago mural is one of the most famous postcard murals to date and has brought hometown pride and a memorable landmark for visitors.

 Where: 2226 North Milwaukee Avenue, Chicago